multiformats/multihash/README.md

 # multihash

 Multihash is a protocol for differentiating outputs from various well-established cryptographic hash functions, addressing size + encoding considerations.

+It is useful to write applications that future-proof their use of hashes, and allow multiple hash functions to coexist.
 See https://github.com/jbenet/random-ideas/issues/1 for a longer discussion.

 ## Example